Monarchy of Australia: Demise of the Crown

 Upon a demise of the Crown (the death or abdication of a sovereign), it is customary for the accession of the new monarch to be publicly proclaimed by the governor-general on behalf of the Federal Executive Council, which meets at Government House after the accession.
 Parallel proclamations are made by the governors in each state.
-Regardless of any proclamations, the late sovereign's heir immediately and automatically succeeds, without any need for confirmation or further ceremony.
+Regardless of any proclamations, the late sovereign's heir immediately succeeds, without any need for confirmation or further ceremony.
 Following an appropriate period of mourning, the monarch is also crowned at a coronation ceremony in the United Kingdom; though, this is not necessary for a sovereign to reign, being primarily a symbolic event.
 For example, Edward VIII was never crowned, yet was undoubtedly king during his short time on the throne.
 After an individual ascends the throne, he or she typically continues to reign until death.

 The monarch legally cannot unilaterally abdicate; the only Australian monarch to do so, Edward VIII, did so following the passage of British legislation.
 While the UK has passed regency acts from 1936 onwards to prepare for a situation when the monarch is incapacitated, the dominions did not agree for these acts to be extended into domestic law as it was felt that governors-general could exercise all the powers a regent would need to exercise.
 Issues could arise if the monarch was incapacitated for a particularly long period, as there is no other legal method for the governor-general to be replaced.

 Finances

 Australia does not fund the King or wider royal family for any activities taken outside of Australia, either towards personal income or to support royal residences outside of Australia.
-When monarch visits Australia, their expenses are paid for by the Australian Government.
+When the monarch visits Australia, their expenses are paid for by the Australian Government.
 However, the Australian Government does pay a salary to the governor-general and for the upkeep of the official vice-regal residences in the country.

 In 2018, a day-long visit to Vanuatu by Charles (then the Prince of Wales), escorted by Australian Minister for Foreign Affairs, Julie Bishop, in between a tour of Queensland and the Northern Territory, was paid for by the Australian government.
 Charles III's 2024 Australian royal tour cost $640,000, Elizabeth II's 2011 royal tour $2,690,000, her 2006 tour $1,450,000, her 1964 tour £179,000 and her first tour in 1954 cost £510,000.